json-iterator/json-iterator.github.io/index.md

 title: Fastest JSON parser ever
 ---

 jsoniter (json-iterator) is fast and flexible JSON parser available in [Java](https://github.com/json-iterator/java) and [Go](https://github.com/json-iterator/go).
-Good deal of the code is ported from [dsljson](https://github.com/ngs-doo/dsl-json), and [jsonparser](https://github.com/buger/jsonparser)
+Good deal of the code is ported from [dsljson](https://github.com/ngs-doo/dsl-json), and [jsonparser](https://github.com/buger/jsonparser).

-# Why jsoniter?

-* Jsoniter is the fastest JSON decoder & encoder.
-It could be up to 10x faster than normal parser, data binding included.
-Shameless self [benchmark](/benchmark.html)
-* Extremely flexible api.
-You can mix and match three different styles: bind-api, any-api or iterator-api.
-Checkout your [api choices](/java-features.html)
-* Innovations like lazy parsing, dynamic class shadowing, trie-tree fields matching, [see more on DZone.com](https://dzone.com/articles/dealing-with-json-in-a-new-way)

-# Show off

-Here is a quick show off, for more complete report you can checkout the full [benchmark](/benchmark.html) with [in-depth optimization](/benchmark.html#optimization-used) to back the numbers up

-This is java version, doing data binding
+# Faster, Much Faster!

+Mainstream JSON parser is slow.
+Jsoniter Java version could be 5x times faster than jackson/gson/fastjson.
+If you are doing a lot of log processing or number crunching, but stuck with JSON, you definitely need to consider [dsl-json](https://github.com/ngs-doo/dsl-json) or Jsoniter to save the encoding/decoding cost.

 ![java1](http://jsoniter.com/benchmarks/java1.png)

-This is go version, doing data binding
+Jsoniter Golang version could be more than 10x times faster than standard lib (encoding/json).
+And the number is acheived with runtime reflection instead of `go generate`.

 ![go-medium](http://jsoniter.com/benchmarks/go-medium.png)

+For more complete report you can checkout the full [benchmark](/benchmark.html) with [in-depth optimization](/benchmark.html#optimization-used) to back the numbers up

 # Super flexible API